 In 2012, APS became the institutional home for CUWiP.
 The CUWiP National Organizing Committee provides support for the organization of the annual conferences and works with APS.
 At each host institution, a local organizing committee plans and organizes the detailed program for the local conference and is responsible for local fundraising.

 The National Organizing Committee is currently led by Chair Kevin Pitts, University of Illinois, Urbana-Champaign, Chair-Elect Mette Gaarde, Louisiana State University, and Past Chair Pat Burchat, Stanford University.

 Interested in hosting a future conference?
-The application process for future sites opens in January and closes February 15.Support
+The application process for future sites opens in September and closes November 1.Support